-- A. Coordinate with Washburn Team Leader and other Division of Forestry staff to consolidate as many time standards hours as possible into a minimum number of staff in order to create efficiencies. - B. Focus time primarily on timber sale establishment.
+A. Coordinate with Washburn Team Leader and other Division of Forestry staff to consolidate as many time standards hours as possible into a minimum number of staff in order to create efficiencies.
+B. Focus time primarily on timber sale establishment.
 The Liaison Forester or County Forest Foresters will act as lead forester on these projects.
-DNR staff will work under the direction of these lead foresters while conducting marking duties. - C. Heavy equipment hours on scarification and other site prep duties will be conducted at the discretion of the County Forest Administrator. - D. Look for opportunities to develop longer range and better plans for the use of the time standard hours.
-In addition, Washburn County Forestry will be requesting detailed reports on which staff have allocated hours to the County and what work duties they performed. - XVI.
-Forest Certification Continue to participate in SFI and FSC forest certification programs.
+DNR staff will work under the direction of these lead foresters while conducting marking duties.

+C. Heavy equipment hours on scarification and other site prep duties will be conducted at the discretion of the County Forest Administrator.

+XVI.
+Forest Certification - Continue to participate in SFI and FSC forest certification programs.
 Monitor standards for compliance.
 Continue efforts to prevent measurement standards from becoming too restrictive.